Luis-Hebendanz/network-mitm-scripts/README.md

 Just some helpful scripts to analyze in realtime networkpackets in a shell.

 ## Dependencies
-sudo apt install iftop tcpdump mitmproxy curl tshark
+sudo apt install iftop tcpdump mitmproxy curl tshark wireshark

 ## Setting up mitmproxy